azthec/iot-edge-vagrant-box/README.md

 ## Remove

-Destroy removes the VM but keeps the base image on disk, use remove to see installed images:
+Destroy removes the VM but keeps the base image on disk, use list to see installed images:

 ```
 vagrant box list